jbarciv/Backtracking-Maze-Generator/README.md

 $ make
 ```
 you will be using the Makefile for compiling and linking all the .cpp files.
-For running the program use:
+For running the program you have some options (we'll be using the recursive program
+### The program asks you the dimensions for the maze:
 ```
 $ ./Maze_Recursive
 ```